-There are two main scenarios that can bring a person to treatment; either they have come to the realization they want/need to change their behaviors on their own, or it was mandated by their family or a judge as the result of a drug or alcohol-related crime.
+There are 2 main scenarios that can bring a person to treatment; either they have come to the realization they want/need to change their behaviors on their own, or it was mandated by their family or a judge as the result of a drug or alcohol-related crime.
 In certain situations, a client may come in already having goals or focal points that they wish to focus on.
 Sometimes specific criteria must be addressed in treatment, as in the case of court-order rehabilitation.
 However, most patients lack clear insight and direction regarding their journey to recovery.

 In the focusing phase of Motivational Interviewing, the counselor helps the client determine what is truly important to them and what they want to get out of going to treatment.
 Using this information, the counselor can set the tone for their sessions moving forward and help their patient find their own desire to change.

 While these goals should be mutually agreed upon by both the patient and their therapist, it is key that with MI the patients themselves do the work of identifying their own problems and set goals accordingly.
 The focusing process provides an opportunity for the therapist to narrow the conversation to the topic of patterns and habits that the client ultimately wants to change.
 It is about finding a clear direction and goal when it might not be clear from the outset.
 For some clients, it may take many weeks to get to this point.
 For others, it may become apparent in the first session.

 The evoking process of Motivational Interviewing involves uncovering a client’s personal motivations for change.
-After finding their focus, a treatment professional must address and bring their patient’s attention to why they want to recover.
+After finding their focus, a facilitator must address and bring their patient’s attention to why they want to recover.
 Therapists must recognize even subtle instances where their client brings up their desire to change and bring attention to this internal motivation.